Benefits and Expectations

 - Present oral reports of project outcomes at Cal Lutheran and at least one community

-- Attend and be recognized during Academic Showcase and Recognition Celebration
+- Attend and be recognized during Celebration of Academic Excellence and Recognition